Today’s Post by Joe Farace

 Alternatively, open the magenta RAW file in Silver Efex Pro.
 The preview thumbnails show the image automatically converted to monochrome but you can use the presets or move the saturation slider to zero to obliterate any remaining magenta cast.
 To give the below image a warm Platinum tone, I used PhotoKit 2.
 PhotoKit does more than just add toning effects and I consider it’s burning and digging tools to be indispensable to all my photography.

-Life Pixel does a great job with IR conversions and they have done most of the conversions for my Canon DSLRs as well as all of Panasonic Lumix G-series cameras.
+Life Pixel does a great job with IR conversions and they have done most of the conversions for my Canon DSLRs and for all of my Panasonic Lumix G-series cameras.
+This is not a paid or sponsored endorsement.

-My book, The Complete Guide to Digital Infrared Photography is available from Amazon with used copies selling from $18.73 as I write this.
-Creative Digital Monochrome Effects has a chapter on IR photography and is available from Amazon with used copies starting at a little more than two bucks.
+My book, The Complete Guide to Digital Infrared Photography is available from Amazon for with used copies selling for $18.12, as I write this.
+Creative Digital Monochrome Effects has a chapter on IR photography and is available from Amazon with new copies at $33.65 and used copied starting at a little more than two bucks, as I write this.